eventEmitter/ee-mysql-connection/README.md

 # ee-mysql-connection

-mysql connection abstraction for ee-orm
+mysql connection abstraction for the related orm

 ## installation